jwnicholas99/PiTracker/README.md

 $ python3 main.py
 ```
 This should produce a view from your rpi camera with bounding boxes of objects.
 Use "WASD" in the terminal to control the rover and the picamera should track any object you specify.
 Press "E" to exit.

+Credits to:
+* [EdjeElectronic's repo on using Tensorflow Lite for object detection](https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi) - I modified his `TFLite_detection_webcam.py` to fit into the rpi-rover code
+* [Adrian Rosebrock's guide on pan-tilt face tracking](https://www.pyimagesearch.com/2019/04/01/pan-tilt-face-tracking-with-a-raspberry-pi-and-opencv/) - his code formed the base for using PID processes for controlling the pan-tilt camera